maijake/devcc/0-why-vcs/README.md

 Some reasons for using version control systems:

-* **undo changes**: its always helpful to go back if a future revision of your application doesn’t work as expected after a change
+* **undo changes**: its always helpful to go back (or at least to have to option to to go back) if a future revision of your application doesn’t work as expected after a change

 * **concurrent file editing**: vcs system help to resolve conflicts, when multiple developers need to edit the same file.
-A conlict may be resolved using by **locking** (i.e. vcs allows only one developer modify a file at a time) or by **merging** (i.e. vcs detects that a conflict has occurred and helps in merging the conflicting changes.
-The merge may **automatic** (if concurrent changes are in different part of a file), or **manual** if the vcs -tool needs uses support in determining, which change should be used.
+A conflict may be resolved beforehand using by **locking** (i.e. vcs allows only one developer modify a file at a time) or by afterwards by **merging** (i.e. when vcs detects that a conflict has occurred and helps in merging the conflicting changes).
+The merge may be done **automatically** (if concurrent changes are in different part of a file), or may **manual assistance** (if the changes affect the part of the file).

-* **tagging**/**labeling**: the ability to create a snapshot of the codebase at any given moment
+* **tagging**/**labeling**: the ability to create a snapshot of the codebase at any given moment.
+The tool allows to go resume the tagged -state, in any later time.

 * **collaboration**: multiple developers share their work in a common repository, which vcs manages

-* support **branching**: enables developers to work parallel in parts of software.
-This may happen e.g., when version is released, and its development continues in a separate branch.
+* supports **branching**: enables developers to work parallel in parts of software.
+For example, parallel working is initiated, when a version of a software product is released, and its development continues.

 See more details in
 [wiki article on revision control systems](http://en.wikipedia.org/wiki/Revision_control)

-### Distributed or centralised version control system
+### Distributed or centralized version control system